cometbft/cometbft/spec/core/params.md

 set every other parameter of `BlockParams` (e.g., `MaxGas`), even if the application does not want to update the value of those parameters.

-If the application does not set values for every parameter of a category of consensus parameters that is set (not empty) in the returned `ConsensusParams` instance, the **zero** values for those parameters will be considered.
+**Important:** If the application does not set values for every parameter of a category of consensus parameters that is set (not empty) in the returned `ConsensusParams` instance, the **zero** values for those parameters will be considered.
 This can be very problematic, as some of the zero values for parameters are